 The first step in dissolving a special needs trust is to examine the document that created it.
 A trust is the set of instructions that specifies how assets for a beneficiary are to be handled, who will handle them and other information about the trust.
 A trust fund is the actual set of assets that are placed in trust to be managed.

 You have a better chance of convincing a judge to dissolve the trust if the special needs trust document includes an early termination clause.
 But there must be sufficient cause as outlined in the early termination clause.
 Special needs trusts can sometimes be dissolved if the beneficiary is no longer disabled or capable of self-care.
 Prepare to argue in this case that the trust is no longer necessary due to the fact that the beneficiary is now capable of living independently.

-Prepare to make your case.
-If you're not the trustee of the trust, you will have a more difficult time convincing the court to dissolve the trust.
-If you're seeking to dissolve the trust to ensure the beneficiary is eligible for government benefits, prepare to argue that point.
+You can start creating your argument for closing out a special needs trust after you know what's in the trust document.
+You'll have a more difficult time convincing the court to dissolve the trust if you're not the trustee.
+Prepare to argue that point if you're seeking to dissolve the trust to ensure the beneficiary is eligible for government benefits.

 The more supporting documents you can provide, such as doctors' examinations, assessments and recommendations, the more information a judge will have and not have to keep contacting you for more information.

 When your paperwork is ready, have an attorney contact the court where the trust document was registered.
 Probate courts have jurisdiction over trusts in many states, but trusts can be overseen by the orphan's court in some states.
 The court where the trust document was registered is typically listed on the trust document.

 Ask the clerk of the court about scheduling a hearing.
 Make sure you ask the clerk to assist you regarding necessary forms and procedures.